 It's good to talk, so they say, and you know what?
 It's good to share stuff too.
 Posting a few photos or a quick status update helps us stay connected with friends.
 Only trouble is, some people don't know where to draw the line.

-More than 500 million people are now signed up to Facebook, and they spend more than 700 billion minutes per month on the site.
+More than 1 billion people are now signed up to Facebook, and they spend more than 700 billion minutes per month on the site.

 Unfortunately it seems it's quite easy to forget just how many people could be watching you in the big wide world of social networking, especially if your privacy settings aren't tweaked just right.